rolkotaki/rolkotech-blog/backend/README.md

 ruff format app --check
 ```
 With `ruff format app --diff` you can see the changes that would be applied by `ruff format app`.

+#

+FastAPI's [full stack template](https://github.com/fastapi/full-stack-fastapi-template) was a great reference and guide.